 - The Google Made With Code project, where Ashar made a Yeti dance, a layered eye and more.

 - How to (try to) salvage an iPod Touch that’s been through the wash, and how to deal with it when you can’t.
 (Ugh.)

 - Making candy “acorns” out of Hershey’s Kisses, mini Nilla Wafers and chocolate chips.

-- MAJOR ART COOLNESS: Sarah and I both had a piece accepted for a November show at The Parliament, a gallery in York, and we just dropped those off; later in November, we’ll both have a piece in a juried show at the York Art Association.
+- MAJOR ART COOLNESS: Ashar and I both had a piece accepted for a November show at The Parliament, a gallery in York, and we just dropped those off; later in November, we’ll both have a piece in a juried show at the York Art Association.
 Details on both of these to come!